osrf-migration/swarm-wiki/Tutorial_7-Find_person.md

 Recall that the goal is to send a specially formatted message containing the current location of the lost person (which is represented graphically by a moving gray cube) back to the Base Of Operations (BOO), which is a special immobile "robot" (and is represented by a fixed gray cube).

 ## Prerequisites
 First, be sure to [install](https://bitbucket.org/osrf/swarm/wiki/Install.md) the swarm code.
+When you're done installing, if you started a simulation to test things out, be sure to quit the simulation (with Ctrl-C in the terminal where you started it).

 ## Strategy